-- 14.1.
-Relevant risk assessments will be conducted to ensure areas for concern are identified and addressed. - 14.2.
-Waste paper bins are emptied daily to mitigate risks. - 14.3.
-To minimise the risk of a fire, outdoor waste containers and refuse bins will be kept at least five metres from the school building at all times. - 14.4.
-Lighters, matches and other sources of ignition are kept in a locked store cupboard, away from pupils and can only be accessed after gaining permission from the FSO. - 14.5.
-Electrical equipment is reviewed in accordance with relevant school policy, and steps are taken, e.g. regular checks by the FSO, to ensure equipment is maintained to a high standard.
+- Relevant risk assessments will be conducted to ensure areas for concern are identified and addressed. - Waste paper bins are emptied daily to mitigate risks. - To minimise the risk of a fire, outdoor waste containers and refuse bins will be kept at least five metres from the school building at all times. - Lighters, matches and other sources of ignition are kept in a locked store cupboard, away from pupils and can only be accessed after gaining permission from the FSO. - Electrical equipment is reviewed in accordance with relevant school policy, and steps are taken, e.g. regular checks by the FSO, to ensure equipment is maintained to a high standard.

-15. Procedure in the event of a fire
+Procedure in the Event of a Fire

-- 15.1.
-The person who discovers the fire/smoke will sound the nearest fire alarm. - 15.2.On hearing the alarm, the building will be evacuated without delay and all pupils, staff members and visitors will proceed to their designated fire evacuation point for a register called for staff and visitors and for pupils

-- 15.3.
-During registers, pupils will remain silent to ensure the process can be completed quickly. - 15.4.As soon as the fire alarm sounds the fire brigade will be called by the Fire Manager. - 15.5.
-People will only be allowed to re-enter the building once it has been deemed safe by the Fire Manager or other responsible person, e.g. member of the fire brigade. - 15.6.
-If the building is not safe to re-enter all staff members, pupils and visitors will be sent home until further notice.
-Pupils may be sent to another building if it is deemed fit for purpose by the Fire Manager and a trained professional, e.g. member of the fire brigade. - 15.7.In the event someone is injured in the fire, the Fire Manager will ring for an ambulance immediately.
-Whilst waiting for the emergency services, the school's first aider will administer any first aid required. - 15.8.
-Measures, such as multiple fire escapes and exits are put in place to ensure all staff members, pupils and visitors can escape the school. - 15.9.
-To ensure the fire alarm is heard throughout the school buildings, manual call points are fitted on numerous floors and throughout the schools. - 15.10.
-Fire exits are kept clear and are clearly signed. - 15.11.
-The school has a relevant and up-to-date FEP in place. - 15.12.
-As part of their training, all staff members will familiarise themselves with the FEP. - 15.13.
-Details of the school's fire evacuation points are available in the FEP.
+- The person who discovers the fire/smoke will sound the nearest fire alarm. - On hearing the alarm, the building will be evacuated without delay and all pupils, staff members and visitors will proceed to their designated fire evacuation point for a register called for staff and visitors and for pupils - During registers, pupils will remain silent to ensure the process can be completed quickly. - The fire brigade will be called by the Fire Manager. - People will only be allowed to re-enter the building once it has been deemed safe by the Fire Manager or other responsible person, e.g. member of the fire brigade. - If the building is not safe to re-enter all staff members, pupils and visitors will be sent home until further notice.
+Pupils may be sent to another building if it is deemed fit for purpose by the Fire Manager and a trained professional, e.g. member of the fire brigade. - In the event someone is injured in the fire, the Fire Manager will ring for an ambulance immediately.
+Whilst waiting for the emergency services, the school's first aider will administer any first aid required. - Measures, such as multiple fire escapes and exits are put in place to ensure all staff members, pupils and visitors can escape the school.

+- To ensure the fire alarm is heard throughout the school buildings, manual call points are fitted on numerous floors and throughout the schools. - Fire exits are kept clear and are clearly signed. - The school has a relevant and up-to-date FEP in place. - As part of their training, all staff members will familiarise themselves with the FEP. - Details of the school's fire evacuation points are available in the FEP.

-16. Detection equipment
+Detection Equipment

-- 16.1.All areas and rooms, including offices and cupboards, within the school are fitted with a smoke detector.
-Larger rooms, such as the school hall, are fitted with a heat and smoke detector. - 16.2.
-Areas with a greater risk of fire, such as kitchens and science labs, will be fitted with two smoke and heat detectors. - 16.3.
-Detection equipment will be tested by the site manager once per half-term. - 16.4.
-A trained electrical engineer will test the smoke and fire detectors at the start of every term; any required maintenance will also be carried out by the engineer.

-16.5.
-The school's budget is adjusted to ensure the upkeep of fire detection equipment.
+- All areas and rooms, including offices and cupboards, within the school are fitted with a heat/smoke detector.
+Larger rooms, such as the school hall, are fitted with a heat and smoke detector. - The school's budget is adjusted to ensure the upkeep of fire detection equipment.

-17. Protection equipment
+Protection Equipment

-- 17.1.
-Fire protection equipment is available and easily accessible all around the school. - 17.2.
-All fire protection equipment, including but not limited to fire extinguishers, hosepipes and fire blankets are checked by the Fire Manager - 17.3.
-The school's budget is adjusted to ensure the upkeep of fire protection equipment. - 17.4.
-Emergency lighting is installed; in the event that normal lights fail during a fire these emergency lights will illuminate exit routes and help people escape if visibility is poor. - 17.5.
-Emergency lighting will be tested annually by the contractor to ensure it remains in full working order. - 17.6.
-Protective clothing, such as lab coats and goggles, will be provided and funds will be made available to replace or purchase additional equipment from the school's budget.
+- Fire protection equipment is available and easily accessible all around the school. - The school's budget is adjusted to ensure the upkeep of fire protection equipment. - Emergency lighting is installed; in the event that normal lights fail during a fire these emergency lights will illuminate exit routes and help people escape if visibility is poor. - Emergency lighting will be tested annually by the contractor to ensure it remains in full working order. - Protective clothing, such as lab coats and goggles, will be provided and funds will be made available to replace or purchase additional equipment from the school's budget.